 Language– The official language of Scotland is English.
 Gaelic is also spoken and you may see signs in Gaelic.

 Currency– GBP (£ sterling) You can exchange money at banks or many post offices or travel agents.
 There are also a multitude of ATMs available.
+Scotland does have its own sterling notes, so most currency in Scotland will look different to elsewhere in the UK.

 Cards– most major credit and debit cards are accepted.
 American Express is only taken in large stores (often not at fuel stations)